|

 4. Apply the coating: Using a suitable application method, such as spraying or brushing, apply the sublimation coating evenly onto the prepared stainless steel surface.
 Ensure complete coverage without excessive buildup.

-5. Follow the manufacturer’s instructions to allow the coating to properly dry and cure.
-This step is crucial for achieving optimal adhesion and durability of the coating.
-This step is vital to ensure the coating adheres well and attains optimal durability.
+5. Follow the manufacturer’s instructions to allow the coating to dry and cure properly.
+This step is crucial for achieving optimal adhesion and durability of the layer.

 Sublimation Coating for Glass

-1. Select the appropriate coating: Choose a sublimation coating specifically formulated for glass surfaces.
+1. Select the appropriate coating: Choose a sublimation coating for glass surfaces.
 These coatings are designed to create a receptive layer on glass that allows the sublimation ink to bond effectively.

 3. Apply the sublimation coating to the glass surface by following the instructions provided by the manufacturer.
 This can involve methods such as spraying, brushing, or dipping the glass into the coating solution.
 This may involve spraying, brushing, or dipping the glass into the coating solution.

-4. Dry and cure the coating: Allow the coating to dry completely and follow any recommended curing processes to ensure optimal adhesion and durability.
+4. Dry and cure the coating: Allow the coating to dry entirely and follow any recommended curing processes to ensure optimal adhesion and durability.

 Sublimation Coating for Glass